-• Identify and reduce as much as possible any other sources of sewage.
-Monitor for releases of human waste from boats, for example.
+- Identify and reduce as much as possible any other sources of sewage.
+Monitor for releases of human waste from boats, for example. - Note that in Vermont, wastewater treatment facilities are required to report, provide public notice, and post signs downstream of any untreated or unpermitted discharge.